brooklynrail/brooklynrail-platform/content/events/2020/07/joan-jonas-with-daisy-desrosiers.md

       fellow-in-residence at Art in General (Brooklyn, NY).
 poets:
   - person: stacy-szymaszek
-    event_bio: Stacy Symaszek is the author of six books, including Famous Hermits, forthcoming in 2021.
+    event_bio: Stacy Szymaszek is the author of 6 books, including Famous Hermits, forthcoming in 2021.
 She directed The Poetry Project at St. Mark's from 2007-2018 and most recently, was the recipient of a 2019 FCA grant in poetry and Visiting Hugo Writer at the University of Montana 2018-19.